 The new generation 2018 Honda CR-V is now being prepared for release.
 The competition in already crowded compact SUV segment is getting hotter with time.
 The Honda joined the bandwagon sometimes back with the CR-V and it has received a decent level of success.

-However, lack of enough power train choices proved to be a hindrance for the widespread success of the model.
+However, lack of enough powertrain choices proved to be a hindrance to the widespread success of the model.
 It will lock horns with rivals such as the Toyota Rav 4, VW Tiguan, Hyundai Tucson and Ford Escape.

 2018 Honda CR-V – Aggressive and Sophisticated Styling